corb555/Task-Score/README.md

 *Ammo, MeleeWeapons, RangeWeapons, Health, Anger*

 All variables are provided as floats scaled from 0 to 100.0f.
 This component would be modified to track other types of variables specific to your game.
+This also maintains the Anger score and increases the anger attribute in Attribute Manager whenever the agent receives damage.

 ### FPS Variables
 *Health* - 100=healthy, 0=dead  Agent Health